mijnnaamisbrood/morelo/README.md

 > used solely for relaying transactions received over local RPC.
 This provides
 > privacy and better protection against surrounding node (sybil) attacks.

-While Morelo isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables:
+While WallStreetBets isn't made to integrate with Tor, it can be used wrapped with torsocks, by setting the following configuration parameters and environment variables:

 * `--p2p-bind-ip 127.0.0.1` on the command line or `p2p-bind-ip=127.0.0.1` in